 How Much Do Entry-Level Design Engineers Make in Annual Salary?

-If you have an inquisitive nature, a creative side and a technical aptitude, then you might enjoy a career in design engineering.
-Some possible jobs include mechanical design engineer, electrical design engineer and civil design engineer.
+If you have an inquisitive nature, a creative side, and technical aptitude, then you might enjoy a career in design engineering.
+Some possible jobs include mechanical design engineer, electrical design engineer, and civil design engineer.
 Read on to learn about these fields and salary expectations for entry-level positions.
-Schools offering Building Information Modeling degrees can also be found in these popular choices.

-Your salary as an entry-level design engineer will depend on several things, including experience, certification, area of industry and location.
-According to PayScale.com, entry-level engineers who specialized in design earned a median salary of $58,416 in April 2014.
-Some popular areas of engineering design in which you could concentrate include mechanics, electronics and civil engineering.
+Your salary as an entry-level design engineer will depend on several things, including experience, certification, area of industry, and location.
+According to PayScale.com, entry-level engineers who specialized in design earned a median salary of $60,921 in June 2019.
+Some popular areas of engineering design in which you could concentrate include mechanical, electronic, and civil engineering.

 Mechanical Design Engineers

-PayScale.com reported in April 2014 that most entry-level mechanical design engineers earned a median of $58,303 per year.
-The U.S. Bureau of Labor Statistics (BLS) reported in May 2013 that the architectural, engineering and related services industry offered mechanical engineers an average salary of $89,760 (www.bls.gov).
-On the other hand, those working for scientific research and development services averaged $91,320.
+PayScale.com reported in May 2019 that entry-level mechanical engineers earned a median of $61,158 per year.
+The U.S. Bureau of Labor Statistics (BLS) reported in May 2018 that the architectural, engineering, and related services industry offered mechanical engineers an average salary of $97,310 (www.bls.gov).
+On the other hand, those working for scientific research and development services averaged $103,720.

 Electrical Design Engineers

-Entry-level electrical design engineers earned a median salary of $62,488, according to PayScale.com in April 2014.
-According to the BLS, most electrical engineers in general worked in the architectural, engineering and related services industry, where they earned an average wage of $93,470 as of May 2013.
+Entry-level electrical design engineers earned a median salary of $62,307, according to PayScale.com, in May 2019.
+According to the BLS, the highest percentage of electrical engineers in general worked in the architectural, engineering, and related services industry, where they earned an average wage of $100,900 as of May 2018.

 Civil Design Engineers

-A civil engineer is involved in designing major construction projects on behalf of a city, such as landfill design, road construction, water supply and concrete structures.
+A civil engineer is involved in designing major construction projects on behalf of a city, such as in the areas of landfill design, road construction, water supply, and concrete structures.
 Your work as a civil design engineer may frequently involve use of CAD software to design blueprints and construction drawings for large-scale projects.
 Depending on the project, you may be responsible for site grading and estimating material costs.
-According to the BLS, employment of civil engineers in general was expected to increase very rapidly between the years 2012-2022, in part due to projected population growth and civil repair or improvement projects.
+According to the BLS, employment of civil engineers in general was expected to increase very rapidly between the years 2016-2026, in part due to projected population growth and civil repair or improvement projects.

-Entry-level civil engineering designers earned a median wage of $51,189 in April 2014, according to PayScale.com.
-The BLS reported that most civil engineers in general worked in the architectural, engineering and related services industry and earned an average wage of $87,620 in May 2012.
+Entry-level civil engineering designers earned a median wage of $55,603 in May 2019, according to PayScale.com.
+The BLS reported that most civil engineers in general worked in the architectural, engineering, and related services industry and earned an average wage of $95,630 in May 2018.